-RE with Soul’ resources for KS3 and KS2 RE teaching and learning combine a ‘citizenship –framed’ focus for exploring Christianity, its diversity and values, through creative enquiry and live global partnerships.
+RE with Soul’ resources for Primary and Secondary RE teaching and learning combine a global ‘citizenship –framed’ focus for exploring aspects of Christianity, its diversity and values, through creative enquiry and live global partnerships.

 These resources have been developed through both RE and Citizenship teaching and learning within two first generation partnerships: firstly, between Maciene school in Southern Mozambique and Twyford Church of England High School in Ealing, UK; and Blair Peach Primary School and St Georges Church Southall with the Anglican Church in Lichinga, Northern Mozambique.

 The RE with Soul pedagogy integrates creative inquiry and critical questioning central to growth of theological and religious literacy advocated in the National Curriculum Framework for Religious Education NCFRE (2013) The focus of the units and learning objectives meet the NCFREs requirements and complement the ‘Understanding Christianity’ Resources.
-These key links have been cross-referenced within the lesson content in the KS2 and KS3 units of work.
+These key links have been cross-referenced within the lesson content in the Primary and Secondary units of work.

 RE with Soul inspires possibilities for sustainable learning partnerships, with all the benefits this can bring for developing whole school ethos.
 Churches have many different kinds of overseas links with churches and communities.
 These resources demonstrate the opportunities and benefits offered by the Diocese of London companion link with Angola and Mozambique, enabled by ALMA (Angola, London, Mozambique Association)

 The resources stand alone but can be used as a pathway to explore the opportunities that exist for a school to develop sustainable overseas partnerships by adapting the Diocesan Companion example of ALMA-initiated partnerships between churches and communities across London and Mozambique.